Bitcoin btc

 Join our Trading Community on Telegram

 Bitcoin has grown in leaps and bounds over the past few years.
-It has developed from an asset solely used for speculative purposes to one now being used to hedge against inflation and draconian monetary policies.
-However, you might be wondering “where is Bitcoin accepted,” or, “does Amazon accept Bitcoin?”
+It has developed from an asset solely used for speculative purposes to now used to hedge against inflation and draconian monetary policies.
+However, you might be wondering, “where is Bitcoin accepted?”
 Fortunately, many companies are using Bitcoin as a medium of exchange.
-We have compiled a list of companies that accept Bitcoin.
-Here’s what we’ll cover:
+We have compiled a list of businesses that accept Bitcoin.

 1. Microsoft